fatih/structs/README.md

 // => ["gopher", 123456, true]
 v := structs.Values(server)

+// Convert the names of a struct to a []string
+// (see "Names methods" for more info about fields) n := structs.Names(server)

 // Convert the values of a struct to a []*Field
 // (see "Field methods" for more info about fields) f := structs.Fields(server)